Heath1979/Truthy-Falsey/README.md

 </details>
 Navbar opens in mobile view, but displayed in larger screen sizes at the head of the page.
 <br>

+### **Javascript features**
+THe javascript contains three areas of interactivity:
+- We used Trivia Database to obtain our API and implimented it into the quiz page.
+- There is an audio button to play woodland noises whist you play the game.
+- The correct and incorrect buttons in the quiz gives a shake when the answer is wrong.

 ### **Brand Image**
 <details open>